This maple spice low carb granola is chewy and crispy, just like the boxed stuff. The difference is this version isn’t loaded with oats or sugar.

 - 1 cup almond flour divided in half

 - 1/2 cup hazelnut flour (or ground hazelnuts)

 - 1/4 tsp ground nutmeg

 1. Preheat oven to 275F and prepare a large baking tray with parchment paper.

-2. See aside one cup of almond flour and add all remaining dry ingredients to a large mixing bowl.
+2. See aside one-half cup of almond flour and add all remaining dry ingredients to a large mixing bowl.

 3. Whisk the egg white in a small bowl until light and frothy.
 Add the vanilla and Lankanto Maple Syrup and whisk until mixed.